 There’s one thing I like to splurge on each year and that’s a nice diary.
-Something sturdy to keep track of my to do lists and organise my thoughts.

 You may have seen ideas around the interwebs for upcycling old books.
 I know some people have heart palpitations at the idea of cutting up books, but what about old diaries?

 In this tutorial, I share how I turned last year’s diary into a blank journal.
 Use it as a commonplace book or give it to the writer in your life.

 If you use recycled fabric or get scrapbook paper on sale, then this can be a very cheap project.

 Look for recycled office paper on sale at discount stores.

 - An old hardcover diary (or book)

 - One large piece of decorative scrapbook paper or recycled fabric for the cover

 - 2 pieces of heavy paper or light cardboard for front and back pages

 - Glue brush (or finger)